 Real-World Spotlight on Attrition & Job Hopping

-We conducted an analysis of publicly available data on the current and former employees of American Express, Mastercard, and Visa, including their subsidiaries.
+We analyzed publicly available data on the current and former employees of American Express, Mastercard, and Visa, as well as their subsidiaries.
 These are among the world's largest established payment companies, known for their stable business operations.
 Real-time monitoring of their workforce can provide valuable insights to interested parties, such as investors, revealing changes in hiring and attrition.
-This can potentially unveil strategic moves that have not yet been publicly announced or known outside the company.
+This can potentially unveil strategic moves not publicly announced or known outside the company.

-It is important to note that these figures may potentially underestimate the actual number of employees, as our sources rely on up-to-date online profiles, which may not provide complete coverage.
+It is important to note that these figures may underestimate the number of employees, as our sources rely on up-to-date online profiles, which may not provide complete coverage.

 Based on these figures, it might appear that Mastercard's recruitment costs are relatively higher compared to other companies.
 However, this only presents a partial view of the recruitment landscape.
 Alongside these newly created positions, it is reasonable to assume that a significant portion of exits were unplanned attrition, resulting in the need for replacements, like the aforementioned job-hoppers.